MessageXchange interview series: The technical side of implementing eInvoicing with eInvoicing knowledge bank, Luke Zahra

 Understanding customer needs and concerns

 Businesses come in all shapes and sizes, and their eInvoicing readiness varies greatly.
 It's crucial to understand your customers' individual needs and concerns.
-Consider gaining insights by asking customers directly or send an informal survey about their:
+Consider asking customers directly or send an informal survey to gain insights into their:

 • Current invoicing processes: What pain points do they experience receiving traditional paper or PDF invoices?